Frequently Asked Questions

 Water (or weak squash) is the preferred drink and we ask that all children have a named water bottle in school every day.

 We encourage all children to wear our school uniform and P.E. kit as it encourages a sense of community and develops a sense of “belonging”.

 All branded clothing can be ordered from Skoolkit via their website at Skoolkit Wellstead School Uniform Ordering

 We have some items in school for size purposes so please pop into the school office should you need assistance.

 Visit our School Uniform page for more detailed information regarding our school uniform policy.

-All items brought into school must have your child's name sewn or written in indelible ink.
-We provide hooks for coats, areas for PE kits, book bags and lunch boxes/bottles.
-All classrooms also have a box for children to place their jumpers during the school day, should they wish to remove them.
-However, items do get mislaid although the majority of them make their way back to their owners.
+All items brought into school must be named.
+We provide hooks for coats, areas for PE kits, book bags and lunch boxes/bottles, however, items do get mislaid although the majority of them make their way back to their owners.
 In the first instance, ask your child to check these places.
 If they cannot find them then ask the class teacher or LSA.
 There are also lost-property boxes located in the reception area at the front of the school.
 If you find your child has come home with the property of another child, please return it to school and hand in to the class teacher, LSA or school office as soon as possible.